matyasfodor/matyasfodor.github.io/src/_blog/efficient-zip.md

 ...
 ```

-I really hope I could convince you by now how cool and versatile this Python standard library function is.
+I really hope I could convince you by now, how cool and versatile this Python standard library function is.
 Why can't we have nice things in JavaScript?
-Well we can it's just you probably end up hunting for third-parties on npm or ready-made solutions on Stack Overflow.
+Well we can, you just probably end up hunting for third-parties on npm or ready-made solutions on Stack Overflow.
 But is there anything more satisfiying than using your home-grown utilities?

 <!-- There are some implementations available on Stack Overflow
  - These answers offer list-based (not lazy) solutions: https://stackoverflow.com/questions/22015684/how-do-i-zip-two-arrays-in-javascript